-Q&A With Procore's Miles Anderson
+Q&A on Construction Tech with Procore’s Miles Anderson

 All month long, we’ve been sharing information on how technology and construction go hand in hand to make the building process safer and more efficient.
 Today, we get to dive deeper into this topic with the help of Miles Anderson, manager at Procore.org, an organization that creates continuing education courses for the trades and skilled labor, and offers access to construction software products for non-profit organizations and educational institutions.